William Royer: Early life

-On April 11, 1920, Royer was born as William Howard Royer in Jerome, Idaho.
-Royer's family moved to Redwood City, California.
-In 1938, Royer graduated from Sequoia High School in Redwood City, California.
+Royer was born April 11, 1920 in Jerome, Idaho.
+His family moved to Redwood City, California.
+In 1938, Royer graduated from Sequoia High School.

 Education

-Royer earned his B.S. at Santa Clara University and did graduate work at what is now Oklahoma State University.
+He earned his B.S. at Santa Clara University in 1941 and did graduate work at what is now Oklahoma State University.

 Career

-From 1943 to 1945 Royer served in the United States Army Air Forces.
-In 1940s, Royer became a realtor and he started Royer Realty Company.
+From 1943 to 1945, Royer served in the United States Army Air Forces.
+Afterward, Royer became a realtor and started Royer Realty Company.

-In 1950, Royer's politics career began when he served on the Redwood City Council until 1966.
-In 1956, Royer became mayor of Redwood City until 1960.
+Royer's political career began in 1950 when he was elected to the Redwood City Council, on which he would serve until 1966.
+From 1956 to 1960, Royer also served as mayor of Redwood City.

-In 1972, Royer was elected to the San Mateo County Board of Supervisors and in 1976, he was reelected.
+In 1972, Royer was elected to the San Mateo County Board of Supervisors, and was re-elected in 1976.

 In 1979, Royer won a special election to succeed the late congressman Leo J. Ryan (D-San Mateo), winning with 57% of the vote.
-He finished out the remainder of Ryan's term.
-In the 1980 election, Royer was defeated, losing 46.4% to 43.3% to Democratic challenger Tom Lantos.
-Royer ran against Lantos again in 1982, losing 57% to 40%.
+He finished the remainder of Ryan's term.
+In the 1980 election, Royer was defeated in his bid for a full term, losing 43.3%-46.4% to Democratic challenger Tom Lantos.
+Royer ran against Lantos again in 1982, losing 40%-57%.

 Personal life

-Royer's wife was Shirley.
+Royer was married to the former Shirley Wilson.
 They had two sons, Dennis and Peter.
-In 2010, Shirley died.
-On April 8, 2013, Royer died in his home in Redwood City of natural causes.
-He was 92 years old and three days before his 93rd birthday.
-Royer is buried at Alta Mesa Memorial Park in Palo Alto.
+Shirley Royer died in 2010; William Royer died April 8, 2013, in his Redwood City home of natural causes.
+He died three days before his 93rd birthday.

-Royer's nephew Jim Harnett is also a politician, as mayor of Redwood City.
+Royer's nephew Jim Harnett is also a politician, serving as mayor of Redwood City.